+Users are enthusiastic about the natural qualities of these parks and St. Paul Parks and Recreation works hard to maintain all of its natural areas.
+As part of the Regional Parks Policy Plan, a Natural Resources Inventory or Natural Resources Management Plan is required as part of all Regional Parks Master Plans.
 Prior to 2018, Hidden Falls Park did not have a Natural Resources Management Plan (NRMP); however Crosby Farm Park had a complete inventory from 2005.

-For the purposes of this master plan, the City of St. Paul Parks and Recreation engaged Great River Greening to create a Natural Resources Management Plan (NRMP) of Hidden Falls, Park the contents of which are summarized below.
+For the purposes of this master plan, the City of St. Paul Parks and Recreation engaged Great River Greening to create a Natural Resources Management Plan (NRMP) of Hidden Falls Park, the contents of which are summarized below.
 The full text is included in the Appendix.
-St. Paul Natural Resources staff compiled an updated NRMP for that park, also summarized below.
+St. Paul Natural Resources staff compiled an updated NRMP for Crosby Farm Park, also summarized below.
+On many of the maps for this master plan, areas indicated as "High Quality Habitat Area," or "Wetland/Ephemeral Pond" are zones that reflect he Habitat Quality map on the following pages, as well as areas of known seasonal flooding.

-2018 Hidden Falls Park NRMP Executive Summary Great River Greening
+2018 Hidden Falls Park NRMP Executive Summary by Great River Greening

-Hidden Falls Park consists of floodplain forest and bluff land, and is within the Minnesota Mississippi River Critical Area Corridor and the Mississippi National River and Recreation Area (MNRRA).
-Hidden Falls Park is a refuge for many native wildlife species, and attracts thousands of visitors per year.
+Hidden Falls Park is comprised of floodplain forest and bluff land, and is within the Mississippi River Corridor Critical Area and the Mississippi National River and Recreation Area (MN-RRA).
+The park is a refuge for many native wildlife species, and attracts thousands of visitors per year.

-The natural resources management plan (NRMP), developed in 2018 identifies opportunities for managing the native plant communities within the park, and provides City of Saint Paul staff recommendations for enhancement and restoration projects.
+The Hidden Falls Regional Park Natural Resource Management Plan (NRMP) was developed to identify opportunities for managing native plant communities within the park, and to provide recommendations to City of St. Paul staff for restoration and enhancement projects.

-The goals and recommendations outlined in the NRMP were developed based on a review of aerial photography, soil data, topography, surficial geology data, and Minnesota Land Cover Classification System (MLCCS) data.
+The goals and recommendations outlined in the NRMP are based on a review of aerial photography, soil data, topography, surficial geology data, and Minnesota Land Cover Classification System (MLCCS) data.
 In addition, plant community species composition, invasive species distribution and abundance, and potential restoration opportunities were evaluated through site visits.
-The NRMP describes current site conditions, key ecological features, management goals, and a framework to manage the natural resources within Hidden Falls Park.
+The NRMP describes current site conditions, key ecological features, management goals, and a framework to manage the natural resources within Hidden Falls Regional Park.